 If you feel like you are sinking when you are swimming, you are not sinking to the bottom, it is your legs that are dropping.
-This creates the sensation of sinking and emotionally you feel on high alert, your profile in the water changes, your surface area and drag profile increase significantly.
+This creates the sensation of sinking, triggering your fight and flight, emotionally feeling on high alert.
+Your profile in the water changes, your surface area and drag profile increase significantly.

 To feel balanced we must look at our posture and body alignment and distribute our weight so that we are horizontally balanced in the water to help our legs sit higher at the surface.
 To maintain this balanced, near weightless position the movement of your legs must be initiated correctly.
-If you use your foot to initiate the kick this will create a bend in the knee and cause your upper leg to drop, sending your legs downhill and creating a space above your leg for water to sit.
+If you use your foot and knee to initiate the kick this will cause your upper leg to drop, sending your legs downhill and creating a space above your leg for water to sit.

 Effective human movement comes from improving connections and aligning muscles and bones for optimal spinal posture and using the four key muscles that connect the extremities to the spine to keep us together.